Mykola-Ts/webstudio/README.md

 ![Website start page](./assets/webstudio.jpg)

-### 🧩 Website Structure
+## 🧩 Website Structure

 The website consists of two pages:

-**Home page** (index.html) — introduces the company and its services.
+- **Home page** (index.html) — introduces the company and its services;

-**Portfolio page** (portfolio.html) — showcases the agency’s completed projects.
+- **Portfolio page** (portfolio.html) — showcases the agency’s completed
+  projects.

 Each page contains the following main sections:

-🏠 **Home Page**
+- 🏠 **Home Page:**

   - **Header** — contains the site logo, a navigation menu linking to key sections, contact email, and a phone number clickable on mobile devices, and a responsive mobile menu for better usability on small screens;

   - **Hero** — a visually engaging section featuring a prominent headline, a button that opens a modal request form, and a background image that conveys the agency’s digital focus;

   - **Modal Window** — a popup form that appears when the user clicks the "Order Service" button in the Hero section, allowing visitors to submit a service request without leaving the page;

   - **Advantages** — highlights the agency’s core strengths such as Strategy, Punctuality, Diligence, and Technologies using icons and brief descriptions;

   - **Activity** — presents visual examples of the agency's work through a gallery of service images;

   - **Team** — introduces the team members with profile photos, roles, and links to social media;

   - **Customers** — displays logos of partner companies and clients to build trust and credibility;

   - **Footer** — includes a short call to action, social media links, a subscription form, and additional navigation.

-🗂 **Portfolio Page**
+- 🗂 **Portfolio Page:**

   - **Header** — same as on the homepage: logo, navigation menu, email, and phone number;

   - **Filter** — allows users to filter portfolio projects by categories (e.g., App, Web Site, Design, Marketing);

   - **Portfolio** — a grid-based gallery showcasing individual projects with images, titles, and categories;

   - **Footer** — same as the homepage footer, providing contact, subscription, and social media links.

 ## 🔗 Useful Links